 What Is Spam Text Messages and Phishing

-People that want to steal your personal information send out phony text messages in an attempt to deceive you into providing it.
+Sometimes, people send out phoney text messages in an attempt to steal your sensitive personal data or your money.
+This is referred to as Spam Text Messaging and Phishing.
+The meaning of both is along the same line, and their sole purpose is to deceive people and harm them.
 Your email, bank, and other accounts could be compromised if they get their hands on that information.
 They could even use it to swindle other people.

 Scammers try to entice you with a range of stories that are constantly changing.
 They could.